On the Dynamics of First and Second Order GeCo and gBBKS Schemes: Introduction

-Positive and linear invariants preserving schemes based on projection techniques were proposed in \cite{sandu2001positive, nusslein2021positivity}, where at each time step the negative approximations or the weights of the Runge--Kutta method are changed to guarantee positivity, while maintaining the order of the method.
-More recently, the issue of positivity preservation was addressed in \cite{blanes2021positivity}, where a splitting and exponential methods were combined to construct positive and conservative integrators up to the third order, for a nonlinear mass conservative system of the type $\by'(t)=\bA(t,\by(t))\by(t)$, where $\bA(t,\by(t))$ is a $N\times N$ matrix valued function.
+Positive and linear invariants preserving schemes based on projection techniques were proposed in \cite{sandu2001positive, nusslein2021positivity}, where at each time step, the negative approximations or the weights of the Runge--Kutta method are changed to guarantee positivity while maintaining the order of the method.
+More recently, the issue of positivity preservation was addressed in \cite{blanes2021positivity}, where splitting and exponential methods were combined to construct positive and conservative integrators up to third order for \suggest{solving} nonlinear mass conservative system\suggest{s} of the type $\by'(t)=\bA(t,\by(t))\by(t)$, where $\bA(t,\by(t))$ is a $N\times N$ matrix-valued function.

+\suggest{In the context of production-destruction systems (PDS), where the only linear invariant to be preserved is the total density, modified Patankar--Runge--Kutta (MPRK) methods, originally introduced in \cite{BDM2003}, have been of considerable interest in recent years.
+Second and third order MPRK schemes have been developed in \cite{KM18,KM18Order3,MR3987250} and the idea was then carried out in the context of SSP Runge--Kutta methods in \cite{MR3969000,MR3934688}, where they have been applied to solve reactive Euler equations.
+The so-called Patankar-trick was also used in \cite{BDM2003} to develop MPDeC schemes, which are modified Patankar schemes of arbitrary order based on deferred correction schemes.
+All these schemes are mass conservative and unconditionally positive.
+Moreover their efficiency and robustness was proven numerically while integrating stiff PDS.}

 Among the positive and linear invariants preserving integrators for biochemical systems, first and second order gBBKS \cite{BBKS2007,BRBM2008,MR4109346} and GeCo schemes \cite{martiradonna2020geco} have been introduced in recent literature.
-These schemes fall in the class of nonstandard integrators \cite{mickens1994nonstandard}, as they result as nonstandard versions of explicit first and second order Runge--Kutta schemes, where the advancement in time is modulated by a nonlinear functional dependence on the temporal step size and on the approximation itself.
-The step size modification guarantees the numerical solution to be unconditionally positive, while keeping the accuracy of the underlying method.
+These schemes fall in the class of nonstandard integrators \cite{mickens1994nonstandard}, as they result as nonstandard versions of explicit first and second order Runge--Kutta schemes, where the advancement in time is modulated by a nonlinear functional dependency on the temporal step size and on the approximation itself.
+The step size modification \suggest{thereby} guarantees the numerical solution to be unconditionally positive while keeping the accuracy of the underlying method.
 While GeCo schemes are explicit integrators, the gBBKS step size modification function leads to an implicit scheme.
-Nevertheless, nonlinear implicit equations that arise from gBBKS schemes may be reduced to a scalar nonlinear equation in one single unknown.
+Nevertheless, nonlinear implicit equations that arise from gBBKS schemes may be reduced to a scalar nonlinear equation in one single unknown \suggest{\cite{MR4109346}}.